pingcap/docs-dm/en/feature-expression-filter.md

 ## Configuration parameters and rule descriptions

-- `schema`: The name of upstream database to be matched.
+- `schema`: The name of the upstream database to be matched.
 Wildcard match or regular match is not supported.
-- `table`: The name of upstream table to be matched.
+- `table`: The name of the upstream table to be matched.
 Wildcard match or regular match is not supported.
 - `insert-value-expr`: To configure an expression which takes effect on the value of binlog event (WRITE_ROWS_EVENT) of INSERT type.
 It cannot appear in a same configuration item with `update-old-value-expr`, `update-new-value-expr`, and `delete-value-expr`.
 - `update-old-value-expr`：To configure an expression which takes effect on the old value of binlog event (UPDATE_ROWS_EVENT) of UPDATE type.
 It cannot appear in a same configuration item with `insert-value-expr` and `delete-value-expr`.
 - `update-new-value-expr`: To configure an expression which takes effect on the new value of binlog event (UPDATE_ROWS_EVENT) of UPDATE type.
 It cannot appear in a same configuration item with `insert-value-expr` and `delete-value-expr`.